Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-16-Jekyll-to-Gatsby.md

 #### Images

+First, I copied over the images from my old site to `src/images`.
 To make Gatsby aware of where my images were located, I added another plugin entry for the `gatsby-source-filesystem` plugin.

 ```
 {